 The S/ECR Stream of AABHL is a dedicated space in which to grapple with challenges S/ECRs face as they navigate the diverse landscape of BHL.
 The central aim of the S/ECR Stream is to foster a community that addresses contemporary issues in BHL training, teaching and research.
 Through the diverse but united community fostered by the Stream, S/ECRs working in BHL will have access to support and guidance that will help nurture agility in the interdisciplinary BHL academic environment.

-The S/ECR Stream is led by Dr Cynthia Forlini from Deakin University.
+The S/ECR Stream is led by Molly Johnston, Chanelle Warton, and Julian Kopin, all from Monash University.

 Questions, comments, and suggestions related to the S/ECR Stream are very welcome.
 Please contact [email protected]

 Molly Johnston is a postdoctoral research fellow and assistant lecturer at the Monash Bioethics Centre, Monash University.
 She was awarded her PhD from Monash University in 2021.
 Molly has a background in reproductive science but her current research falls within the intersection between social science, bioethics, and regulation.
 Her research interests are the ethical and social issues raised by human reproductive technologies, in particular assisted reproductive technologies and prenatal genetic testing.
 Away from work, Molly can be found outdoors with her dog, at her local football club or working her way through the wine bars of Melbourne.
 Twitter @mollyljohnston